-For this, FNYH has carried out the acquisition of parcels of land linked to the river bank, as well as agreements of custody of the territory with private owners interested in improving the quality of the river habitat, making it possible for the otter, salmon and other species linked to the river that will profit from it.
+For this, FNYH has carried out the acquisition of parcels of land linked to the river bank, as well as land stewardship agreements with private owners interested in improving the quality of the river habitat, making it possible for the otter, salmon and other species linked to the river that will profit from it.

 In addition, to evaluate the success of the restoration action, monitoring of the growth of riverbank trees is carried out and riverbank vegetation quality indexes, such as QBR.
 They are applied to detect the weak points that exist in the river banks and act to overcome them.